Dima-diep/sudopass/README.md

 $ python3 chpass.py

-(For later, if you runned addition-root, run unadd.sh and edit chpass.rb with sudo)
+(For later, if you runned addition-root, run unadd.sh and edit chpass.py with sudo)

 And install finally: